Hi, I’m Imani J. Jackson

 - Interpersonal or social isolation for having “politically incorrect” beliefs.
 (We are a social species.
 People don’t want to be unnecessarily iced.
 Sometimes they need a loving ideological nudge in another direction.)

 - Presumptions of hatred when interacting with people from different social realities (including different races, colors, ethnicities, religions, sexual orientations, neuro-diversity etc. (As a Black American creative with ADHD, I get it.)

 - Corporate fears of committing a gaffe.
 (Were I in some of these rooms, many ads and statements never would have seen the light of day.)

 - Personal fears about calling a person who is socially different the “wrong” term.
 (Colleagues and consultees who happen to be racially white often wrestle with this.
 Many sought my professional input.
 Even as a research assistant in my LLM program, I caught and corrected culturally inaccurate/insensitive references to communities of color in a revised casebook.)

 Fun facts: I (sometimes) perform poetry and co-founded a performing arts troupe called Lyrical Quest in undergrad.
-I’m an eighth-generation North Floridian, textbook eldest sibling and southern hip-hop appreciator.
+I’m an eighth-generation North Floridian, textbook eldest sibling and appreciator of dancehall, Afrobeats and hip-hop from the US South.
 My Goddaughter gave me my coolest title to date, “Godmani.”